-Exposure to blood or other potentially infectious materials can pose a risk of infection with bloodborne pathogens including Hepatitis B, Hepatitis C and HIV/AIDS viruses.
+Exposure to blood or other potentially infectious materials can be dangerous for health and such infections are caused by bloodborne pathogens including Hepatitis B, Hepatitis C and HIV/AIDS viruses.

 Who Must Take this Course?